valor-software/valor-style-guides/css/css-style-guide.md

 }
 ```

-10. X[attributeName*="val"]
+## X[attributeName*="val"]

-The following style rule selects any element with an "attr" attribute whose value includes the substring "goo".
+The following style rule selects any element with an "href" attribute whose value includes the substring "goo".

 ```css
 a[href*="goo"] {